Discrete Noether Currents: Introduction

 Noether's first theorem \cite{Noether:1918zz} expresses probably the most powerful insight into the nature of symmetries in physics.
 It states that if an action is invariant under a continuous global symmetry transformation, then there exists a conserved current and, thus, a charge that is constant in time.

 This relation has profound implications for all physical systems exhibiting such an invariance.
-For example, even though it has been initially formulated for a classical on-shell theory, Noether's theorem possesses a quantum analogue in terms of the Ward-Takahashi identities \cite{Ward:1950xp}, which have to be satisfied by any quantum field theory to ensure renormalizability.
+For example, despite having initially been formulated for a classical on-shell theory, Noether's theorem possesses a quantum analogue in terms of the Ward-Takahashi identities \cite{Ward:1950xp}, which have to be satisfied by any quantum field theory to ensure renormalizability.

-Whereas Noether's theorem is dealing with continuous symmetries, there are also a number of discrete symmetries such as charge-conjugation $C$, parity $P$, time-reversal $T$, and their combinations $CP$ and $CPT$ \cite{CPT:1954}, which are of fundamental importance in relativistically invariant theories.
-In particular, the breaking of these symmetries, with the exception of $CPT$, is crucial for the understanding of the observed matter-antimatter asymmetry in the universe \cite{Sakharov:1967dj}.
+While Noether's original theorem is concerned with continuous transformations, there are also a number of discrete symmetries such as charge-conjugation $C$, parity $P$, time-reversal $T$, and their combinations $CP$ \cite{Christenson:1964fg} and $CPT$ \cite{CPT:1954}, which are of fundamental importance in relativistically invariant theories, such as the standard model.
 It seems therefore natural to ask how a realization of Noether's theorem for discrete symmetries would look like.

-In this paper, we will consider a simple generalization of Noether's first theorem to discrete groups in usual four-dimensional relativistic field theory.
-After stating the general formula in Sec.~\ref{sec:transformations}, we will show how to calculate explicitly the conserved Noether currents for several spacetime and internal symmetries in Sec~\ref{sec:models}.
-Then, in Sec.~\ref{sec:quantum}, we will formulate an analogue of the Ward-Takahashi identity for discrete symmetries.
-Finally, we will present in Sec.~\ref{sec:conclusions} our conclusions.
+In this paper, we will consider a simple application of Noether's first theorem to discrete groups in usual four-dimensional relativistic field theory.
+After stating the general formulas in Sec.~\ref{sec:discretesymmetry}, we will calculate explicitly the conserved Noether currents for cyclic symmetries, including charge conjugation, in Sec~\ref{sec:models}.
+Then, in Sec.~\ref{sec:quantum}, the quantum version of the current conservation for finite symmetries will be commented on.
+Finally, in Sec.~\ref{sec:conclusions}, a summary and conclusions will be presented.